teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 ### Fonts and Typography

 Fonts can be patented.
 Adobe regularly secures design patents for its fonts.
+This is particularly important because copyright law does not protect fonts (although copyright will protect the *software* that draws fonts).

 <img src="/images/design-patent/adobe-font-design-patent.png" class="translucent">